matiasvinicius/Scipts/Python/README.md

 # automate-the-boring-stuff
-Exemplos adaptados e exercícios retirados do livro Automate the boring stuff with python
+Exemplos adaptados e exercícios baseados no livro Automate the boring stuff with python